 – Market Hall: food and art in only one place

-Located at the Blaak Square, in front of the Cube House, the central market is a must visit in Rotterdam.
+Located beside Blaak Station, in front of the Cube House, the central market is a must visit in Rotterdam.
 Go there for some good local food, like Dutch cheese and stroopwafels, or just to be mesmerized by its design and colorful ceiling.
 Rotterdam Market Hall is a combination of apartments, food stalls, shops, restaurants, parking, and museum.
 On the underground, you can see historical artifacts from different periods of the city’s history.
 On the ground level, the main attraction is the gigantic panel ‘Horny of Plenty’, by Arno Coenen and Iris Roskam.
 As you go up, there are apartments overlooking the square in a prime location of the city.

 – Laurenskerk, the medieval side of Rotterdam